LizardByte/Sunshine/docs/source/about/guides/linux.rst

 	**Step 2** can be replaced with autologin and starting sunshine as a service or putting ``sunshine &`` in your ``.xinitrc`` file if you start your X server with ``startx``.
-	In this case workaround for ``/dev/uinput`` permissions is not needed because the udev rule would be triggered for "physical" login.
+	In this case, the workaround for ``/dev/uinput`` permissions is not needed because the udev rule would be triggered for "physical" login.
 	See :ref:`Linux Setup <about/usage:linux>`.
 I personally think autologin compromises the security of the PC, so I went with the remote SSH route.
 	I use the PC more than for gaming, so I don't need a virtual display everytime I turn on the PC (E.g running updates, config changes, file/media server).